What STR License Airbnb Hosts Need to Operate in the US

 As previously mentioned, you need to make sure you follow all the relevant regulations if you buy a property that’s subject to HOA rules.
 All HOAs have a set of governing documents that you should study before committing to a purchase.

-Whether you’re thinking of using property management companies or online hosting platforms, you need to make sure that everyone involved in the process of letting your short-term rental property is fully compliant with all the necessary regulations.
+Suppose you’re thinking of hiring a property management company.
+In that case, you need to make sure that everyone involved in the process of letting your short-term rental property is fully compliant with all the necessary regulations.

 And if you’re managing a portfolio of several properties, it can be a good plan to set up your own management company as a hub, so you have full control of operations and can prioritize compliance.